Sitting on most Caribbean holiday islands I often wonder what it must have been like 20 or 30 years ago.

 Getting to Caye Caulker is easy, with regular water taxis, commuter planes and private boats servicing the island.
 This means you can be on the beach in the morning, visiting impressive Maya temples on the mainland that afternoon, and still be back on the beach enjoying a cold drink before sunset.

-Because of Belize’s small size and incredible variety it’s easy to combine a Belizean reef and rainforest experience in a short amount of time.
+Because of Belize’s small size and the incredible variety, it’s easy to combine a Belizean reef and rainforest experience in a short amount of time.
 Resorts such as the Lodge at Chaa Creek offer surf and turf packages that make it easy to go from an inland jungle adventure to a an island dream holiday all in one vacation, and for surprisingly little money and no hassle.
-We used one of Chaa Creek’s Rainforest to Reef Packages and couldn’t have been happier.